ritz139/Spider_DevOps_Task2/README.md

 The number of file has been written in description of all files.

-Open the alias.sh file to find the keyword for every file

 First letter of every file represents "n for Normal level and h for Hacker level"

 Parameters are passed in